univention/ucsschool-id-connector/docs/development.rst

 .. warning::

-    You need to be an univention developer to use this section
+    You need to be an Univention developer to use this section

 * Update the apps version in ``VERSION.txt``.
 * Add an entry to ``src/HISTORY.rst``.